+"Multitasking" is a term that may have started in the workplace, but it has made its way to the kitchen — where more and more Americans say their busy lives require them to juggle too many things at once while eating and preparing food.
 Between work, practice, homework and chores, fitting in nutritious meals and snacks can seem quite challenging.
 Many parents find themselves multitasking in order to get everything done.
 While this may be a way to accomplish multiple tasks, there can be some serious safety risks if you're not paying attention.
-Follow these six steps to safely multitask in the kitchen, at work and in the car.

 If you're bringing a packed lunch from home, store your food in a refrigerator or cooler with ice packs when you get to work.
 As many as six hours can pass between the time lunches are packed at home until they are eaten, which is a lot of time for bacteria to build up.
 Be the boss of your brown bag and make sure to store it in a refrigerator (set at or below 40°F) as soon as you get to work.
 Or, pack your lunch in an insulated lunch bag or cooler — and throw in a frozen ice pack to ensure the safety of perishable foods.